Blast-git/Virtual-Car-Museum-Exhibit-Replica-Java-MySQL-Project/README.md

 - MySQL for robust database design and management.

--GUI development for an intuitive user interface.
+- GUI development for an intuitive user interface.

--Video creation and editing to showcase the project effectively.
+- Video creation and editing to showcase the project effectively.